 - CT scans are helpful to analyze the bones and soft tissues for fractures and issues.

-- Ultrasound is a particularly useful tool when identifying tendinitis and other conditions related to tendons and joints.
+- Ultrasound is a handy tool when identifying tendinitis and other conditions related to tendons and joints.

 - X-rays are geared toward diagnosing concerns with bone, including breaks, fractures, bone spurs, and more.